Red Tape Reduction Legislation Amendment Act 2017

 Streamlining regulation for charities in the ACT

-For further information on all changes, please view the following:
+For information on these changes, please view the following:

 Further reforms – 2017-18

-Building on these changes for ACNC charities, the ACT is seeking feedback on whether there are further opportunities to reduce red tape for community organisations and improve fundraising in the ACT.
+Building on these changes for ACNC charities, the ACT sought feedback in 2017 on whether there were further opportunities to improve the regulatory environment for community organisations in the ACT.

 ACT Taxi Industry Innovation Reform Evaluation